basho-labs/docker-images/riak/test/README.md

 ### Advanced config: networking

 In order for the tests to talk to the cluster started by the test fixture, the container running the tests has to be using the same Docker network.
-In the default configuration, the `docker-compose` configuration and the `Makefile` specify a network name of `riak`.
+In the default configuration, the `docker-compose` configuration and the `Makefile` specify a network name of `bridge`, which uses the default Docker networking bridge for both the container running the tests and the Riak cluster.